turingschool/curriculum/source/projects/jsblogger.markdown

 ### Creating the SHOW Action

-Tired of this error message yet?
-Go to your `articles_controller.rb` and add a method like this:
+Click the title link for one of your sample articles and you'll get the "Unknown Action" error we saw before.
+Remember how we moved forward?

+An "action" is just a method of the controller.
+Here we're talking about the `ArticleController`, so our next step is to open `app/controllers/articles_controller.rb` and add a `show` method:

 ```ruby
 def show